mmistakes/minimal-mistakes/_posts/2023-05-26-http4s-authentication-part1.md

 _by [Herbert Kateu](https://github.com/hkateu)_

+> Hey, it's Daniel here.
+You're reading a big article about the Http4s library.
+> Http4s is one of the most powerful libraries in the Scala ecosystem, and it's part of the Typelevel stack.
+If you want to master the Typelevel Scala libraries with real-life practice, check out the [Typelevel Rite of Passage](https://rockthejvm.com/p/typelevel-rite-of-passage) course, a full-stack project-based course.
+It's my biggest and most jam-packed course yet.

 ## 1. Introduction

 As a backend developer, authentication is a topic you will encounter numerous times in your career.
 With numerous authentication methods available, it becomes a challenge not only to choose but also to implement in your application.
 In this article, we will go through 4 authentication methods and how to implement them in Scala using the Http4s library namely, Basic Authentication, Digest Authentication, Session Authentication, and Token Authentication.